After ten months of civil disobedience, Burma’s resolute doctors and teachers embrace life outside of the state

 Some civil servants have noted that the Burmese state’s notoriously low pay for teachers, doctors, and transportation workers offered too little incentive to continue working with the junta; with public school teachers making around K200,000 a month (USD$111), and doctors averaging anywhere from K88,000 (USD$48) in remote areas to USD$250- $300 per month for mid-level professionals.

-Like teacher Aye Lin Aung, many CDMers have already chosen agriculture as a means of survival, a necessity after household savings have evaporated.
+Like teacher Aye Lin Aung, many CDMers have already chosen agriculture as a means of survival, a necessity after household savings evaporated.

 “We’re picking cauliflower, cabbages, and other vegetables from the farm owners, and hew off grass to clear the farms,” he said.
-“It’s not a permanent job, but we earn K3000 or K4000 (USD$1.66 – 2.22) a morning, if someone offers.
+“It’s not a permanent job, but we earn K3,000 or K4,000 (USD$1.66 – 2.22) a morning, if someone offers.
 If there is no one, we won’t earn anything.”

 “When the military heard about the group, they raided the monastery—but we managed to escape there and move on in September… We faced hard situations, we didn’t eat anything for two days as we had no money.”—Aye Lin Aung, CDM teacher

-Although abstaining from work lies at the heart of the movement, the million or so citizens are being forced into new roles as donations, which continue to pour in from around the globe, fail to match the sheer number of those partaking in CDM.
+Although abstaining from work lies at the heart of the movement, CDMers are being forced into new roles as donations, which continue to pour in from around the globe, fail to account for the sheer number of those partaking in CDM.

-Burma’s parallel National Unity Government has pledged to prop-up the CDM by any means, and has so far developed a number of ways to sustain tens, if not hundreds of thousands of striking civil servants from the shadows.
-The NUG’s Planning and Finance Minister, Tin Tin Naing, has stated that he was “fully responsible” for supporting those partaking.
+Burma’s parallel National Unity Government has pledged to prop up the CDM by any means, and has so far developed a number of ways to sustain tens, if not hundreds of thousands of striking civil servants from the shadows.
+The NUG’s Planning and Finance Minister, Tin Tun Naing, has stated that he was “fully responsible” for supporting those partaking.
 With the NUG’s launch this month of its Spring Lottery, the minister says he believes the parallel government can provide a living salary to 200,000 workers.

 For those who fall through the NUG’s tentatively erected safety net, private donations go some way to fill the gap.